Consensys/quorum-examples/examples/adding_nodes/README.md

 4. Let's check to see if the nodes are in sync.
 If they are, they will have similar block numbers, which is enough for this example; there are other ways to tell if nodes are on the same chain, e.g. matching block hashes.

-    !!! note
     Depending on timing, the second may have an extra block or two.

     ```bash
     # Fetch the latest block number for node 1